Kathleen Elsey

 November 15th, 2011, The Happiness of Fish

-The Salty Edge @ Santa Barbara Maritime Museum
+Fauvist Artist Kathleen Elsey at The Salty Edge Santa Barbara Maritime Museum

 December 6, 2011 Ed Hat Santa Barbara

-Visual artists Kathleen Elsey and Pamela Enticknap discuss their paintings and sketches in the two-woman Salty Edge Exhibition at the Santa Barbara Maritime Museum.
+Elsey discusses her paintings and sketches in the two-woman Salty Edge Exhibition at the Santa Barbara Maritime Museum.
 Where does inspiration come from?
 What is an artist's process?
 These questions and more will be part of the lively conversation moderated by SBMM curator, Emily Falke.
 The starting point for the talk will be the two-woman exhibition "The Salty Edge" depicting images of people and scenes on the seashore currently on display at the Santa Barbara Maritime Museum.

-Read the complete article at Ed Hat Santa Barbara.
+Read the complete article about this Kathleen Elsey paintings exhibition at Ed Hat Santa Barbara.

 October 4, 2010